-Celtic 'belong in Champions League' - Postecolgou
+Celtic belong in Champions League - Postecoglou

 "The only questions I've had from each of our games is about opportunities missed.
 Now opportunities missed suggests to me that we've got to improve some areas for sure, but it doesn't say that we somehow should think that we don't belong in a competition we've earned the right to be in."

-Asked whether Maccabi Haifa beating Juventus or Club Brugge topping their group shows smaller clubs can punch above their weight, he said: "Look at those clubs historically.
+Asked whether Maccabi Haifa beating Juventus, or Club Brugge topping their group shows smaller clubs can punch above their weight, he said: "Look at those clubs historically.
 Have they always had those results?
 They haven't, I'll tell you.

 "What it means is, the longer you're in this competition, the more opportunities you have to grow and make an impact, but you're not going to go in there for the first time and expect you're going to dominate the most prestigious club competition in the world.